 - baking dish large enough to hold artichokes

 - Make the stuffing while artichokes are cooking.
-Mix crumbs with the garlic, thyme, parsley, pepper and parmesan.
+Mix crumbs with the garlic, thyme, parsley, pepper and parmesan (or nutritional yeast).
 Moisten with a little olive oil - 2-3 tablespoons.
 Set aside.

 - When artichokes have drained and cooled, it's time to remove the choke.
 Gently pull back the leaves to expose the center section where the leaves are tinged violet.
 Grasping the leaves, pull out the center portion.
 Sometimes all the choke comes with it.
 If it doesn't, take a small spoon and carefully scrape out the remaining bristles.
 You are now ready to stuff them.